 Third-Party MSO: MSOs that have separate ownership from the physician group, and typically provide services to multiple groups

-Captive MSO/Friendly PC: MSOs that provide services to one related practice or group of physicians (professional corporation), often with common ownership
+Captive MSO/Friendly PC: MSOs that provide services to one related practice or group of physicians (professional corporation), sometimes with common ownership

 Quasi-JV (joint venture): Situations where two healthcare providers (or entities at least partially owned by providers) enter into an MSA, and are often in position to refer patients to each other